Chapter in this post:

 You can zoom in and out and also change the display by changing brightness, contrast and the like.
 The software is available as a Windows version as well as a Mac app.

-An interesting thing that struck me on the Mac: If you have installed OsiriX Lite, thumbnails are created in the Finder for the individual recordings.
-The IM0 files are not assigned to OsiriX because the files do not have a file extension.
-If you double-click on the files, the Mac wants to open them with the terminal, which of course is nonsense.
+One interesting thing I noticed about the Mac: if you have OsiriX Lite installed, the Finder Thumbnails created for the individual recordings.
+However, the IM0 files are not assigned to OsiriX because the files have no file extension.
+If you double-click the files, the Mac wants them with the Port open, which of course is nonsense.

 If you want the files to be opened with the OsiriX Lite program in the future, you have to give them the file extension "dcm".
 This abbreviation stands for "DICOM Medical Image".
 When I changed this on my Mac, the Mac wanted to open the file with Toast Titatium 11 - which of course was again the wrong idea.